iskandar/cordite-network-map-service/README.md

 $ docker run -p 8080:8080 cordite/network-map
 ```

-Once the node is running, you will be able to see the UI for accessing network map at `https://localhost:8080`
+Once the node is running, you will be able to see the UI for accessing network map at `https://localhost:8080`.

-You can configure the node using `-e` environment variables.
-See the section for [command line parameters](#command-line-parameters)
+You can configure the service using `-e` environment variables.
+See the section for [command line parameters](#command-line-parameters).

 ## How to start the service using Java

 The build will generate a jar file in `target/network-map-service.jar`.
 This is a fat, self-executing jar.
 To start it use: